kjvalencik/learn-node/README.md

 About this tutorial
 -------------------

 This tutorial will attempt to step you through your first node.js application.
-Along the way learning some of the common patters of an asynchronous callback driven language and some of the pitfalls while being introduced to popular libraries.
-Code examples for each step of the tutorial are contained with a folder.
+Along the way, you will learn some of the common patterns of an asynchronous callback driven language, as well as some of the pitfalls, while being introduced to popular libraries.
+Code examples for each chapter can be found within each folder.

 At any point, you can reset your code back to a clean state with: